informalsystems/hermes/guide/src/advanced/troubleshooting/log-level.md

 ### Limited command

-If possible use the [log-level](../../../documentation/commands/logs/index.md#log-level) command as the results are guaranteed.
+If possible use the [log level](../../../commands/logs/index.md#log-level) command as the results are guaranteed.

 __Examples__